github/docs/script/README.md

 ### [`prevent-pushes-to-main.js`](prevent-pushes-to-main.js)

 This script is intended to be used as a git "prepush" hook.
-If the current branch is main, it will exit unsuccesfully and prevent the push.
+If the current branch is main, it will exit unsuccessfully and prevent the push.

 ---